Mamlūk Studies Review

 Alt-Latin Keyboard in Windows 10:

-Though we can't guarantee that it will work in all versions of Windows 10, we are using it on one of our computers.
+Though we can't guarantee that it will work in all versions of Windows 10, we are using it on many computers.
 Here are the steps we followed to enable it.
 (As always, we make no promise that this will work for you and we are not responsible for any problems you may cause by following these instructions.)

 • After downloading the Alt-Latin .zip file and expanding it, double click on setup.exe to install it.